► I'm having trouble getting my forms in on time for the priority deadline. Can I still apply for financial aid?

 ► I was awarded a scholarship from a private outside organization.
 Do I need to inform my financial aid counselor?

 Yes, if you receive an outside grant or scholarship or a third-party payment you must report the type and amount to the OSFS online through your MyAccess account.
 Under federal law and university policy, we must consider these resources and may be required to revise your financial aid award.
-Your outside scholarships will be used to reduce or eliminate first your family financial responsibility, if applicable, then your student loans or federal work study before any adjustment is made to your Georgetown scholarship.
+You should contact your representative in the OSFS to discuss how your outside scholarship will impact your aid.

 ► Is my scholarship taxable?